-If you pass this stage you will be invited to one of the Cisco offices to take part in an Assessment Day so you really need to make sure you perform well.
-This interview is approximately 45 minutes long so ensure you are in a quite area where you won’t be disturbed.
+If you pass this stage you will be invited to one of the Cisco offices to take part in an Assessment Day so you need to make sure you perform well.
+This interview is approximately 45 minutes long so ensure you are in a quiet area where you won’t be disturbed.
 My interview was conducted via Cisco Webex, no video was required but your requirements might be different so ensure you are smartly dressed for the occasion should they ask you to turn on your camera.

 So what is the interview blueprint for stage 2?

 Speak about yourself and any certifications you have

 Speak about Cisco – why you would like to work for them and what you know about them

 Now that you have an overview of what to expect, I’ll now delve into more detail about each of the points mentioned above and provide you with some tips that could help secure your position to the next stage.

 This is sometimes easier said than done, you need to ensure you sell yourself and do it well.
 The person interviewing you will more than likely have your CV in front of them at the time of the interview so make sure you can elaborate on what is on your CV and if it makes it easier, have a copy in front of you too.